Ferric-chelate reductase: Soluble ferric reductase in yeast

 Ferric reductases are present in some unicellular eukaryotes, including pathogenic yeast which utilize ferric reductases during infection of a host.
 Contrary to archaea and bacteria, soluble ferric reductases are much more rare in fungi, with more research necessary to determine just how widespread soluble ferric reductase are amongst fungi.
 These soluble ferric reductases in fungi are known to operate extracellularly, as fungi are capable of excreting them to reduce iron in the environment.
 This mechanism of ferric reductase excretion allows the labilization of iron in the environment, and typically happens concurrently with fungal siderophore pathways and iron reduction on cellular surfaces, which occur with membrane-bound ferric reductases.

 Membrane-bound ferric reductase in yeast

 Membrane-bound ferric reductases are fore more common in yeast cells relative to soluble ferric reductases.
-These reductases utilize NAD(P)H, falvin, and heme b cofactors in order to move reducing agents across their membranes to an extracellular Fe(III) source.
+These reductases utilize NAD(P)H, flavin, and heme b cofactors in order to move reducing agents across their membranes to an extracellular Fe(III) source.
 After this, the reduced Fe(II) may be re-oxidized and rebound to be transported across the membrane again via both Cu-dependent ferroxidase and Fe(III) transport proteins.
 Alternatively, ferrous, unchelated iron can be transported via low-affinity proteins, however, this mechanism is less common than the former.